top of page

 Dr. Andrea Strzelec, FSAE

-Her research interests are in the area of reaction characterization for combustion, exhaust aftertreatment, neutron imaging, and sustainable energy.
-Her work has been published in Topics in Catalysis, Energy & Fuels, Fuel, Nuclear Instruments and Methods in Physics Research Section A, and International Journal of Engine Research.
-Dr. Strzelec has recently co-authored (with fellow UW alum Dr. John Kasab, AVL) a book for SAE Automotive Emissions Regulations and Exhaust Aftertreatment Systems.
+Dr. Strzelec's research interests are in chemical reaction characterization for renewable fuels, exhaust emissions and aftertreatment, life cycle analysis of transportation energy, and neutron imaging.
+Her work has been published in Topics in Catalysis, Energy & Fuels, Fuel, and International Journal of Engine Research.
+Dr. Strzelec co-authored a book for SAE Automotive Emissions Regulations and Exhaust Aftertreatment SystemsAdditionally, she worked closely with the UW Nuclear Reactor Director Robert Agasie on developing Neutron Radiography capabilities at the UWNR.

 Honors & Awards